manreett/dropTemp/README.md

   * Scale website to scale to amount of unique drops.
 * Provide customizable emails alert functionality.
 * Add opt-in passwords to lock out unauthorized drops.
+* Reduce frequency of BLE connection to reduce power usage of the Arduino.